 Yaw Nyarko, a native of Ghana, is a Professor of Economics at New York University (NYU) and the founding Director of NYU’s Africa House.
 He is the Director of the NYU Center for Technology and Economic Development, and also the co-Director of the Development Research Institute.
 He is the 2009 winner of the BBVA Frontiers in Knowledge Award on Economic Development Cooperation.
 His research interests are in the area of Economic Development and Theoretical Economics.
 He has worked on models of human capital as engines of economic growth, as well as on the Brain Drain and skills acquisition in the growth process, and is currently engaged in research on Technology and Economic Development.

 Lakshminarayanan Subramanian is an Associate Professor in the Courant Institute of Mathematical Sciences at NYU.
-His research interests are in the areas of networks, distributed systems and computing for development.
+His research interests are in the areas of networks, distributed systems, and computing for development.
 He leads the Networks and Wide-Area Systems (NeWS) research group, and the CATER Lab at NYU.
 He is a recipient of the NSF CAREER Award (2009), IBM Faculty Awards (2009, 2010), Google Faculty Award (2013), C.V.
 Ramamoorthy Award at UC Berkeley and Microsoft Research Challenge Award on “Cellphones for Healthcare” (2008).

-Africa House Visiting Scholar
+Africa House Visiting Scholars

-Steve Kayizzi-Mugerwa received his PhD in Economics from Gothenburg University in Sweden in 1988 and became Associate Professor at the same university in 1994.
+Steve Kayizzi-Mugerwa received his Ph.D. in Economics from Gothenburg University in Sweden in 1988 and became Associate Professor at the same university in 1994.
 He worked as a Senior Economist at the IMF in Washington, DC., Project Director and Fellow at the World Institute for Development Economics Research (WIDER) of the United Nations University, Helsinki, and most recently as Director of Strategy, Director of Operations and Director of Research,respectively, at the African Development Bank (AfDB) in Tunis and Abidjan.
 His last post at the AfDB, which he left at the end of 2015, was Acting Chief Economist and Vice President.
 He has collaborated with many international and national institutions and has been an external examiner of doctoral students in Africa and in European countries.
-He has been a consultant for the Swedish International development agency, the World Bank, the OECD and the UNDP.
+He has been a consultant for the Swedish International Development Cooperation Agency (SIDA), the World Bank, the OECD and the UNDP.
 He considers the policy dialogue which he undertook with government leaders from across Africa, during his years at the AfDB, as the height of his career, and is planning to write a book about these experiences.

 He has researched and published widely in the areas of macroeconomics, international economics and development economics, focusing especially on Africa and other developing regions.
 His most recent publications include a co-edited volume on Urbanization and Socio-Economic Development in Africa (Routledge, London, 2014).
 A volume from his work at WIDER entitled “Reforming Africa’s Institutions: Ownership, Incentives, and Capabilities” by the United Nations University Press, Tokyo and New York, was used as course material in Development at leading universities.

 Steve is currently a Visiting Fellow at the Institute for African Development at Cornell and is also Adjunct Professor at the University of Cape Town.
 Aside from analyzing the political economy of African institutions, he is also studying, with colleagues at a number of African institutions, the “war to peace” dynamics in the Great Lakes Region of Africa–including Uganda, DRC, Kenya, Sudan, South Sudan, Rwanda and Burundi.
 Steve was born and raised in Uganda, but also holds Swedish nationality.

 Andrea Papitto has worked on development projects in Africa since 2005 when she studied at the New York University Accra campus and worked at Habitat for Humanity Ghana.
 Since then, she has worked on numerous projects related to Africa tourism, rural tourism development, community-led development, and ICT education in Ghana, Kenya, Mali, Morocco, Senegal, Uganda, and Zimbabwe.
 In 2011, she produced The Last Song Before the War, a documentary chronicling the Festival au Desert in Timbuktu, Mali and its role in sustaining peace, cultural preservation, and economic development.
 The film has played at Lincoln Center, the Metropolitan Museum of Art, and international film festivals around the world.
 Before joining Africa House, Andrea was the Director of Trade Relations and Communications at the Africa Travel Association (ATA), the leading travel trade organization promoting the sustainable development of tourism in Africa.
 At ATA, she managed programming; research initiatives such as the Africa Tourism Monitor produced in conjunction with NYU Africa House and the African Development Bank; communications; and media relations for the organization.
 She received her Bachelor’s degree in Sociology and a Master’s in Tourism Management with a focus on African destinations from New York University.